 HGHR steering committee members John Cox and Amal Khoury, with long-time HGHR professor Dr. Sarah Minslow, have signed a contract with Routledge to co-edit a book on genocide-denial, based on our April 2019 conference.
-Denial: the Final Stage of Genocide? will be published in late 2020 and include contributions from well-established as well as emerging scholars.
+Denial: the Final Stage of Genocide? will be published in late 2020/early 2021 and include contributions from well-established as well as emerging scholars.
 Among other chapters and topics, the book will include:

 International Research Affiliates of the HGHR Center